 Parental care and contact

-If sole custody is to be transferred to one parent (in connection with a divorce, but also independently of it), the other parent must agree (unless the child has reached the age of 14 and objects to the transfer) or if it is to be expected that the termination of joint parental custody and the transfer to the applicant is in the best interests of the child (section 1671 (2) of the German Civil Code)
+If sole custody is to be transferred to one parent (in connection with a divorce, but also independently of it), the other parent must agree – unless the child has reached the age of 14 and objects to the transfer, or if it is to be expected that the termination of joint parental custody and the transfer to the applicant is in the best interests of the child (section 1671 (2) of the German Civil Code)

-Joint parental custody is always at issue when it comes to the care of persons and property (choice of doctor, choice of school, opening a bank account), or where the joint child is to reside (right to determine the place of residence).
+Joint parental custody is always at issue when it comes to the care of persons and property (choice of doctor, choice of school, opening of a bank account), or to where the joint child is to reside (right to determine the place of residence).

 Also to be distinguished from custody is the right of contact with the child, which is due to the parent who does not primarily care for the child.